Vern Poythress

-Vern Sheridan Poythress (born March 29, 1946) is an American Reformed New Testament scholar and polymath.
-Specializing in philosophy, theology, and mathematics, Poythress currently serves as New Testament Chair for the English Standard Version translation committee.
+Vernon Sheridan Poythress (born March 29, 1946) is an American New Testament scholar, Reformed theologian, and polymath.
+Specializing in philosophy and mathematics, Poythress currently serves as New Testament Chair for the English Standard Version translation committee.
 He is Distinguished Professor of New Testament, Biblical Interpretation, and Systematic Theology at Westminster Theological Seminary.
 In addition, he is the editor of the Westminster Theological Journal.

 Biography

 Poythress was born in Madera, California in 1946 to Ransom H. Poythress and Carola N. Poythress.
 He graduated from Bullard High School in Fresno, California.

 At the age of 20, Poythress earned a BS in mathematics with honor (valedictorian) from California Institute of Technology, in the year 1966.
 While there, he became a Putnam Fellow in 1964.
 He received his Ph.D. in mathematics from Harvard University, finishing in 1970.
 Westminster Theological Seminary awarded him both an M.Div and a Th.M in apologetics for work done in the years 1971-74.
-He earned an M.Litt from the University of Cambridge in New Testament studies during 1974-2976.
+He earned an M.Litt from the University of Cambridge in New Testament studies during 1974-1976.
 He received a ThD in New Testament from the University of Stellenbosch.

 In 1983, Poythress married Diane M. Poythress.
 They have two sons, Ransom Poythress and Justin Poythress.

 As of 2016, he was teaching New Testament and occasional courses on the philosophies of science and language at Westminster Theological Seminary in Philadelphia, work he began in 1976.
 His blog with John M. Frame was listed in early 2018 as one of the top 50 Christian popular culture sites.